vivek3003/flux-redux-migration/README.md

 1. None of your components will break since the store's listeners and getters are still present

 2. Getter functions are retrieving data from your redux store.

-3. Your reducers are pure functions who are modifying state based on action.type
+Thus, Tests you have return for your flux store will work here.

-4. This store can exist alongside flux stores, until you migrate them to redux stores.
+3. This Intermediate store can exist alongside flux stores, until you migrate them to redux stores.

-5. Finally, you could simply combine all the reducers and create a single store.
+4. Finally, you could simply combine all the reducers and create a single store.